Chamonix, France: What to pack, what to wear, and when to go [2022]

 Pajamas

-In addition to regular footwear, it's important to bring snow boots.
+In addition to day-to-day footwear, you should bring snow boots.
 For travel to Chamonix, a great option is these boots:

 Waterproof jacket that can be used in snow

-Chamonix has some great ski slopes If you plan to ski, we also recommend:
+Chamonix has some famous ski slopes If you plan to ski, we would suggest:

 - day pack